jjwithanr/obsidian_bible_study/docs/Old Testament/Ezekiel/Ezekiel28.md

 Ministry.
 Ministry does not point to YOUR glory.
 It shows MY glory.
 Do whatever it takes to give the glory to me alone, JJ.
 #jj

+#### v.13-15
+>You were in Eden, the garden of God; every precious stone adorned you: ruby, topaz and emerald, chrysolite, onyx and jasper, sapphire, turquoise and beryl.
+Your settings and mountings were made of gold; on the day you were created they were prepared. <sup>14</sup>You were anointed as a guardian cherub, for so I ordained you.
+You were on the holy mount of God; you walked among the fiery stones. <sup>15</sup>You were blameless in your ways from the day you were created till wickedness was found in you.

 #### v.16
 >Through your widespread trade you were filled with violence, and you sinned.
 So I drove you in disgrace from the mount of God, and I expelled you, guardian cherub, from among the fiery stones.